synga-nl/inheritance-finder/README.md

 ##Acknowledgements:
 * Right now this package cannot handle multiple classes in one file.
 I will try to fix this in the near future
+* Right now this class cannot handle classes that are in the same namespace
 * Right now you can't combine two search methods like searching for an interface and a trait.
 I am thinking of implement this.